jefo2k/python-daily-pills/pills/day-003/README.md

 This time we will show how easy sort a list in Python is.

-> Note: Whe have used the Python interpreter, also known as `REPL`, to run the examples.
+> Note: We have used the Python interpreter, also known as `REPL`, to run the examples.
 If you don't know what `REPL` is, please [take this pill](../day-005).

 ## Symptoms